SilverTalon/test-ng-webpack/README.md

 ### Introducing the webpack cookbook
 @bebraw and me have been working on a cookbook for React JS and Webpack practices.
 Check it out at [react-webpack-cookbook](http://christianalfoni.github.io/react-webpack-cookbook/) and build your custom config file with the best practices in the community.

+Using file-loader to copy the page templates to their proper directory within /build until newRouter supports templateCache paths...